domingosebastian/design_patterns/solid_1_S_SRP_exercise/README.txt

 The test requires that you make two functional changes:
 - That the list of recommendations does not include films that the client has already seen
-- that the csv format changes from the current <title, gender, director> to <title, director, gender>
+- that the csv format changes from the current <title, genre, director> to <title, director, genre>

 As you can see, there are two different changes: one in the recommendation algorithm, another in the way of transmitting the data.
 In the current implementation, the two changes must be made in the same class,